Rubendev/wiki-rag-pipeline/README.md

 - Very strict constraint prompt - doesn't allow knowledge outside of context
 - No filtering is being done on vector similarity scores to ensure retrieval quality before generation
 - More challenging evaluation queries should be studied
-- Very basic ingestion and data processing (no provision for Wiki formulas, title separation, references)
+- Very basic ingestion and data processing (no provision for Wiki formulas, markdown headers, references)
 - The system only ingests a small subset of Wikipedia articles, if relevant information is not present in the indexed documents, retrieval will fail and the model may either refuse the query.

 For production readiness
 - Add grounding checks/citations
 - Add retry/timeout policies for LLM calls
 - Take LLM API limits / token usage into consideration
-- Add retrieval metrics
-- Add chunking diagnostics
+- Add chunking diagnostics and retrieval evaluation
 - Upgrade logging
 - Add exception handling
 - Add unit testing for future consistency